Freya-Hunt/BookCovers/_posts/2021-09-21-should-you-put-a-picture-of-yourself-on-your-cookbook.md

 >
 > 'It depends.
 If YOU are the product, then your picture can absolutely be used on the front cover (think Dr. Phil or Suze Orman).
 If your book is non-fiction, you are a well-known expert in your field, and buyers would recognize your face, then your picture can be used on the back cover, along with a bio.
 Otherwise, your picture and bio belong in the back matter of the book.'

 Ultimately the answer is not a definite yes or no, as the more realistic answer is that it depends.
-More often than not for an indie or self-publishing author the answer is no, however if you think it’s essential for your marketing and branding to have your face on your cover, then why not try it out!
+More often than not for a self-publishing author the answer is no, however if you think it’s essential for your marketing and branding to have your face on your cover, then why not try it out!

 <!--EndFragment-->